kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 The observations are planner fractional steps, not a promise that every cluster will expose exactly this sequence.
 Readiness, API observations, and interrupted updates may introduce additional reconciles.

 The pending window changes the slow-start case materially.
-After observation 1, suppose the new `2P/1D` is still unready.
-The next reconcile may still issue up to `4P/2D` because that is the proportional pending allowance.
-It may drain only availability that is actually committed; it cannot count those unready replicas, or stale Ready status above an already-reduced Spec, toward the floor.
-Once Ready advances, pending capacity opens and the pipeline continues.
+After observation 1, suppose the new `2P/1D` has `Ready=0P/0D`.
+Its pending work is therefore `2P/1D`, below the `4P/2D` pending allowance derived from `MaxSurge + MaxUnavailable`.
+The controller may issue another `2P/1D`, reaching a new Spec of `4P/2D` without waiting for the first batch to become Ready.

+`MaxUnavailable` independently sets availability floors of `6P/2D`.
+If the remaining old revision has `Ready=6P/3D` while the new revision is still unready, no old Prefill may drain because Prefill is already at its floor.
+At most one old Decode may drain because Decode has one Ready replica above its floor.
+As new replicas become Ready, the Ready totals rise and permit further old replicas to drain.

+A narrow coordination window still permits pipelining when roles advance together.
+For example, two roles of 20 replicas produce a window width of `1/20`.
+With `MaxSurge=2` and `MaxUnavailable=2`, a second `2/2` batch can still be issued while the first `2/2` batch is unready.
+The window prevents one role from moving too far ahead of the other; it does not require every issued batch to become Ready before more work is issued.

 ### Service Orchestration